 Skip to content

-If the GitFlic self-hosted server is configured with a self-signed certificate, additional setup steps are required for the agents to function correctly.
+If the GitFlic Self-hosted server is configured with a self-signed certificate, additional steps are required for agents to work correctly.

-This guide describes the steps for all agent types, including agents running in Docker containers.
+This guide describes the steps for all types of agents, including those running in Docker containers.

-For all agent types, the self-signed certificate must first be added to the trusted certificates and the Java Key Store (JKS).
+For all agent types, you must first add the self-signed certificate to the trusted certificates and to the Java Key Store.

-1. Copy the self-signed certificate to the server where the agents will run.
+1. Copy the self-signed certificate to the server where you plan to run the agents.

 sudo cp selfsigned.crt /usr/local/share/ca-certificates/selfsigned.crt